haploeco/bashfulrobot-ansible/README.md

 # bashfulrobot-ansible
-Ansible Repo that utilizes an ansible-pull command to configure my laptop
+Ansible Repo that utilizes an ansible-pull command to configure my workstations.

 ## My Workflow